Geonovum/IMX-Geo/design.md

 - Generalizations
 - Traces

 **Entry point classes** are classes we add in the semantic model.
-They are not present in a source model, but they may be a subclass of a class in a source model.
+In the example above, Gebouw is an entry class.
+Entry classes are not present in a source model, but they may be a subclass of a class in a source model.
 They always have a MIM Begrip containing the URI of either a concept in a source model, or a concept coined in the context of SAM.

 **Generalization**: use when inheriting and adding properties